 For decades scientists and others have speculated about the 'Fermi Paradox': in a galaxy with billions of stars, and a Universe with billions of galaxies, where are the ETs?
 Why haven't we seen them...why haven't they contacted us?

 The answer is simple, and easily tested.
 The real question for those speculating about ETs is NOT whether you believe the following explanation, but rather: Do you want to know if it's true?
-Can you say 'Yes' or 'No' to the question below?
+Can you say 'Yes' or 'No' to the question in the experiment below?

 In a zoo hypothesis ('Prime Directive') variant, the first phase of Contact began when humans reached a particular technological level--nuclear weapons, and rockets which would soon travel in space.
 The ETs made their presence known, rather bluntly in some cases, to the governments of major nations--especially to the U.S. and the U.S.S.R.
 (Russia), and in particular with respect to nuclear weapons--and to millions of people around the world.